04 Oct 2019

 In recognition of Restaurant Month, which is celebrated every October in the Cayman Islands, we have scoured the island's culinary options and rounded up our list of 10 dining establishments that can be enjoyed year round.

 As Kimpton Seafire Resort + Spa’s signature restaurant, Ave truly transports its guests to the Mediterranean coast with fresh local ingredients and inventive presentations.
-Decadent dishes from Executive Chef Massimo De Francesca pair well with craft cocktails conceived by Beverage Manager, John Stanton.
+Decadent dishes from Executive Chef Massimo De Francesca pair well with craft cocktails conceived by Beverage Manager, Jim Wrigley.
 Enjoy an inspired menu whilst taking in the awe-inspiring sunsets of Seven Mile Beach, which earned the resort its name.

 2. Upstairs at Kaibo

 Kaibo is a family-friendly beachfront eatery on the northern side of Grand Cayman where locals and visitors alike enjoy barefoot Caribbean dining away from the hustle and bustle of Seven Mile Beach.
 After a full day of play, visit Upstairs at Kaibo, where guests are encouraged to “come as they are” for a seasonally driven a-la-carte tasting menu.

 Awarded the title of Grand Cayman’s number-one restaurant in recent years, Upstairs at Kaibo is a beautifully decorated space with the island’s widest selection of rare Caribbean rums.
 Offering unmatched views of the glimmering shallow waters, Upstairs at Kaibo is one of the island’s culinary gems.

 Travelling to Upstairs through Kaibo and Rum Point – known in Grand Cayman real estate as prime locations – guests often find entertainment in spotting the charming names that adorn the beachfront properties.